Updated: Feb 22

 I knew our eldest son Lachlan and his Fiancé were returning to New Zealand from Japan for a few weeks.
 At that stage, I had no idea that they too were planning to get married.

-Kani, and I got busy, and planned the surprise, we got into building our outdoor bath area to hold our ceremony, all the time, keeping it all under wraps.
+Kani, and I got busy planning our surprise.
+We got into building our outdoor bath area to hold our ceremony, all the time, keeping it all under wraps.
 It was such an exciting time, not only looking forward to Lachlan's return from Japan, but we had also received the news from Bali, our eldest daughter while holidaying had got engaged to Kellie her partner.
-I could hardly contain my excitement in the build up to our Vow Renewal's.
+I could hardly contain my excitement in the build up to our Vows' Renewal.
+A Deer Cottage and Waihora Lodge seemed like the perfect place to hold our Ceremony, set amongst our gorgeous property in Kaukapakapa, Auckland.

 The countdown was on.
 Lachlan was due to arrive December 20th, and low and behold December 19th I had just walked in the door from the hairdressers..............
 Lachlan and his Fiancé Hisa surprised us a day early!!!
 After not seeing Lachlan for 3 and a half years, I didn't think my heart could cope with much more happiness.....Thankfully, Te Kani and I had only one more day to keep our secret.